Why Pranayama Needs To Be a Part of Your Daily Yoga Self-care Practice

 Add this to the practice when you feel comfortable holding your breath.
 Release the chin lock (Jalandhara Bandha) and exhale.
 Your exhalation through your nostrils should make an ocean wave sound due to your contracting the larynx.
 This is one round of ujjayi pranayama.
 There are many variations of ujjayi pranayama.
 These can also be incorporated into your practice as well.

 Practice 10 rounds of ujjayi pranayama each morning, and experience all the benefits discussed and more.
 This pranayama technique is a great addition to your current yoga (asana) practice or on its own.
 The more you practice, the easier it is to simply relax and just breathe.

-To simply breathe with pranayama in your daily life is to live your life with focus and awareness of the numerous gifts that yoga has to offer every day!
+Finally, to simply breathe with pranayama in your daily life is to live your life with focus and awareness of the numerous gifts that yoga has to offer every day!

-This blog was created by Jennifer Smeddy, M.Ed., RYT 500 who has been practicing yoga for over twenty-five years.
-She believes that her passion lies in helping others develop strong personal practices and creating space to be happy and healthy.
+This blog was created by Jennifer Smeddy, M.Ed., RYT 500, who has been practicing yoga for over twenty-five years.
+Jennifer believes that her passion lies in helping others develop strong personal practices and creating space to be happy and healthy.
 She loves to swim, hike, and spend time with her family.
 She is currently the director and a lead instructor at LeadingYoga.com teaching online yoga classes and yoga teacher training certification coursework.

 Share this blog with your friends!
 If you have any thoughts or comments get in touch with us – we’d love to hear from you!